Thomson Reuters

 Features Page

-Equally high priority as the POP, the Features page template was designed and tested in tandem with the POP.
-An overview page is great for high level, but we needed a way for to present information to users who were ready for that next step in digging deeper in to what our products have to offer.
+Equally high priority as the Product Overview Page, the Features page template was designed and tested in tandem with the Product Overview Page.
+An overview page is great for high level, but we needed a way to present information to users who were ready for that next step in digging deeper in to what our products have to offer.
 The Features template also allows for greater flexibility in content as each section can easily add or subtract rows of content as needed, and based upon priority.

 Major impact to lead form participation

-When a visitor views the POP and features pages in tandem, they are over twice as likely to submit a lead form than those who viewed just one or the other.
+When a visitor views the Product Overview Page and features pages in tandem, they are over twice as likely to submit a lead form than those who viewed just one or the other.

 Lifetime impact